Authority Contact Person:

 - Schedule of Subcontractors

 - Affidavit of DBE Intent to Perform

-- Monthly DBE Payment Certification / Utilization Report
+- Monthly Subcontractor Payment Certification and DBE Utilization Report (.xlsx)

 - Request For Approval Of Change To Original Schedule Of Subcontractors

 - Airport Minority Advisory Council

 - City of Columbus Equal Business Opportunity Commission Office

 - Columbus Chamber of Commerce and Diversity Bridge

 - Ohio Minority Business Assistance Centers